Homework Unit 8: Advanced Performance Metrics

 Variable type: factor

-Print a table to see the balance of positive and negative cases of your outcome variable.
+Print a table to see the balance of positive and negative diagnosis cases.

 diagnosis n percent